 Rembrandt lived during the 17th Century and has spent most of his career as a painter in Amsterdam.
 Many places related to his life and work could still be seen around the city.
 From the houses where he lived to places where he created some of his very famous paintings, like the ‘Night Watch’ or the ‘Anatomy Lesson of Dr. Nicolaes Tulp’.

 To bring that part of Amsterdam’s history into life, I’ve created a set of postcards with drawings of some of those places related to Rembrandt in Amsterdam.
-Within each of the sets with seven colouring postcards, there is a list with exact locations and addresses of those places.
+Within each of the sets with seven colouring postcards, there is a list of exact locations and addresses of those places.

 So, you can use the postcards while walking around Amsterdam to discover some of them.